Advice on Choosing a Guesthouse in Tonga

 - Guesthouses have a communal kitchen, lounge and bathrooms, although there are sometimes ensuite guest rooms available

-- Tonga’s guesthouses are known for changing some of their services without updating listings online, in brochures, etc. With that in mind, be aware that some facilities, like air-conditioning, breakfast and WiFi, are not always available even if stated that they are
+- Tonga’s guesthouses are known for changing some of their services without updating listings online, in brochures, etc. With that in mind, be aware that some facilities, like air-conditioning, breakfast and sometimes even hot water, are not always available even if stated that they are

 - Most guesthouses in Tonga only accept cash as payment.

 Room types typically consist of double rooms with a queen bed.
-Some guesthouses have family rooms, but check if this means three beds or four.
+Some guesthouses have “family rooms”, which almost always means one double bed and one single.
 Some guesthouses also have single rooms for solo travellers, while some guesthouses in Nuku’alofa and Neiafu also have shared dorms.

 While most guest rooms will have a shared bathroom, there are many options for guest rooms with an ensuite shower room.